miaoxw/RaspberryRouter/README.md

 ###2015-12-06
 * The DIY router doesn't seem to have a wonderful stabilty...
 * If Raspberry Pi runs for over 48 hours, its throughput decreses dramatically.
 Once it is restarted, the performance goes back to the normal level.
-*The result remains to be investigated.*
+*The reason remains to be investigated.*

 ###2015-12-01
 * VPN doesn't work...
 Port mapping is a HUGE problem.